From the Responsible Travel archives: Is it ethical to travel to Burma? (2006)

 Myanmar (formerly known as Burma) has been under the military rule of the State Peace and Development Council (SPDC), an abominable military junta that has, despite facing international condemnation and sanctions, ruled since 1988.
 It suppresses dissent and stands accused of gross human rights abuse, forced relocation of civilians and (child) slave labour to build tourist infrastructure.
 The country’s key industries are controlled by the military, riven with corruption and carrying the hallmarks of a black market economy, including prostitution and the export of heroin.

 In 1990 Aung San Suu Kyi’s party - the National League for Democracy (NLD) - won a landslide victory with 82 percent of the seats in Burma’s first multi-party elections for 30 years.
 However, the party has never been allowed to govern and Aung San Suu Kyi has had several restrictions put upon her, including many years of house arrest.

 She feels that the withdrawal of international investment would limit the fuelling of the military junta and has repeatedly asked tourists not to visit Burma because no where else in the world have human rights abuses and tourism been so closely linked.
 "I still think that people should not come to Burma because the bulk of the money from tourism goes straight into the pockets of the generals.
 And not only that, it's a form of moral support for them because it makes the military authorities think that the international community is not opposed to the human rights violations which they are committing all the time.
 They seem to look on the influx of tourists as proof that their actions are accepted by the world.

 " (Daw Aung San Suu Kyi, January 1999)

-Most of the Western world - including Britain and EU countries - is honouring her wishes for a boycott of tourism to the area.
+Most of the Western world - including the UK and other EU countries - is honouring her wishes for a boycott of tourism to the area.
 They have made the unusual stance of identifying tourism as a concern and advising their citizens not to visit the country on ethical grounds rather than safety.